1. Explore the First Floor - history, glass floor & more

 The second floor stands at about 115 m high, which many consider a “sweet spot” for views.
 From here, you get sweeping 360° views of Paris - rooftops, landmarks, and river views.
 It’s ideal for photos because things don’t look too far or too small.

-If you like a bit of luxury, this floor houses the famous Le Jules Verne restaurant - a fine dining restaurant of Paris offering great food plus a panoramic view of Paris from high up.
+If you like a bit of luxury, this floor houses the famous Le Jules Verne restaurant - one of the fine dining restaurants of Paris offering great food plus a panoramic view of Paris from high up.

 There are also shops and snack bars on this level, so you can buy souvenirs or grab food while enjoying the view.